Baltoli/moves-analysis/README.md

 # moves-analysis

-Personal analysis of Moves data.
+This is a placeholder for a future idea - I'd like to implement my own analysis of personal Moves data.